lindotex/landing_pae/README.md

 The purpose of this clone is to enhance my new skills of using React and Tailwind.
 In this website I tried my best to make this clone without seeing any of its original code and guessing about its properties.

+## Pre-requisites
+    - NPM
+    - NODEjs
+    A full tutorial can be found <a href="https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac">HERE</a>
 ## How to run:
     - fork your copy, and open at your preferable IDE.
     - run the "npm install" on your terminal in order to install all the dependencies needed